Three Variants, Common Capability

 model short takeoff/vertical landing (STOVL) variant is designed to operate from

-austere bases and a range of air-capable ships near front-line combat zones.
+austere, short-field bases and a range of air-capable ships operating near front-line combat zones.
 The

 F-35B can also take off and land conventionally from longer runways at major